adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 Third, customer behaviors of interest often live deep below a lot of unrelated information and noise.
 For instance, how much does a trajectory's absolute location in the store matter?
 At what scale does the computer vision introduce error?
 How much do a customer's small side-to-side movements tell us about their macro behaviors, or vice versa?

-These questions do not have simple answers; especially not on the raw trajectory data itself.
+These questions do not have simple or consistent answers; especially not on the raw trajectory data itself.

-In short, **we need to map subsets of each customer trajectory into a lower dimensional space in a way that captures its key information.** And we need to then discard the raw trajectory data quickly to keep our memory use minimal.
-What follows is how I went about optimizing this projection to maximally distill information.
+In short, **we need to map each customer trajectory into a lower dimensional space in a way that captures its key information.** And we need to limit our sample size to small, sliding time windows, in order to discard the memory-dense, raw trajectory data as quickly as possible.

+What follows is how I went about optimizing this mapping so as to maximally distill movement information.

 # **I developed a trajectory embedding that extracts identifying information from movement**